Updated December 17, 2020

 Updated IRS guidance on the taxability of the Provider Relief Fund is now in the updated PRF FAQs.

-On October 1, 2020, HHS announced a new provider relief fund distribution opportunity.
-Notably, providers who previously received the maximum amount of relief funds (equal to 2% of their total 2018 patient revenue) may now be eligible to apply for an additional payment, based on changes in operating revenues and additional operating expenses caused by the coronavirus.
+On October 1, 2020, HHS announced Phase 3 of the provider relief fund.
+Providers who previously received the maximum amount of relief funds (equal to 2% of their total 2018 patient revenue) were eligible to apply for an additional payment, based on changes in operating revenues and additional operating expenses caused by the coronavirus.
+The application window closed November 6.

 Eligible providers for the additional payments include: